• Skip to content

 Population

 Under the Adults and Children and Young People, there are headings for Health Factors and Lifestyle Factors.
-Health Factors covers general health, emotional wellbeing and oral health, and information relating to various diseases and medical conditions for adults, and Special Educational Needs or Disabilities, accidents and injuries, A&E attendances and hospital admissions, screening and vaccinations, and under 18 conceptions for children and young people.
-Lifestyle Factors includes information relating to lifestyle and behavioural risk factors, such as diet, physical activity, healthy weight, smoking, alcohol and drugs as well gambling for adults.
+Under Adults, Health Factors covers general health, emotional wellbeing and oral health, and information relating to various diseases and medical conditions for adults including other topics such as neurodiversity, end of life and palliative care, falls and frailty, sexual health and suicide.
+Under Children and Young People, Health Factors covers Special Educational Needs or Disabilities, accidents and injuries, A&E attendances and hospital admissions, screening and vaccinations, and under 18 conceptions for children and young people.
+Lifestyle Factors includes information relating to lifestyle and behavioural risk factors, such as diet, physical activity, healthy weight, smoking, alcohol, drugs and gambling.
 There is another subheading for adults for Prevention which covers vaccinations and screening including the NHS Health Check.
-Within the Children and Young People menu there are two further submenus: Pregnancy and Infants which covers pregnancy and maternal health, births and infant health, breastfeeding, smoking in pregnancy, stillbirths and infant mortality, and Child Development which covers early years and good child development as well as providing information on Hull’s Early Help and Prevention programme.
+Within the Children and Young People menu, there are two further submenus: Pregnancy and Infants which covers pregnancy and maternal health, births and infant health, breastfeeding, smoking in pregnancy, stillbirths and infant mortality, and Child Development which covers early years and good child development as well as providing information on Hull’s Early Help and Prevention programme.

 Adults